Azimuth-IQ/Azimuth-VMS/THEME_IMPLEMENTATION_GUIDE.md

 **Checklist:**
 - [ ] All theme files created with explicit types
 - [ ] Color palettes match REDESIGN.md specifications
+- [ ] All color variables have purpose comments
 - [ ] Fonts configured in pubspec.yaml
 - [ ] ThemeProvider integrated in main.dart
-- [ ] Theme switches based on user role
+- [ ] Theme loads from Firebase on app start
+- [ ] Theme applies to entire platform (all users)
 - [ ] Commit: "Phase 1: Implement theme infrastructure"

 ---